Waste and Recycling

 The Irish Farm Film Producers Group (IFFPG) is Ireland's compliance scheme for recycling farm plastics.

-The Environment Department of Limerick City and County Council operates four recycling centres throughout the city and county.
+The Property and Community Facilities Department of Limerick City and County Council operates three recycling centres throughout the city and county.

 There are 64 bottle bank locations throughout Limerick city and county which are managed by the Environment Department.

 You have an old car at the end of its life, and you want to dispose of it, so what do you do?